U.S. SEC chief unveils plan to overhaul Wall Street stock trading | Headlines

 The top U.S. securities regulator on Wednesday proposed rule changes to transform how Wall Street handles retail stock trades after the meme stock mania last year raised questions about whether mom-and-pop investors were getting the best price.
 The plan, unveiled by U.S. Securities and Exchange Commission chair Gary Gensler, would require trading firms to directly compete to execute trades from retail investors to boost competition.

-The Wall Street watchdog plans to scrutinize the controversial payment for order flow (PFOF) practice, in which some brokers, like TD Ameritrade, Robinhood Markets and E*Trade, are paid by wholesale market makers for orders.
+The Wall Street watchdog plans to scrutinize growth in recent years of the payment for order flow (PFOF) practice, which is banned in Canada, the UK and Australia.
+Some brokers such as TD Ameritrade, Robinhood Markets and E*Trade, accept these payments from wholesale market makers for orders.
+Robinhood has actually paid a fine related the practice in December 2020.
+The SEC said it raised costs for the online brokerage's investors.
 "I asked staff to take a holistic, crossmarket view of how we could update our rules and drive greater efficiencies in our equity markets, particularly for retail investors," Gensler told an industry audience on Wednesday.

 He said the new SEC rules would mandate market makers disclose more data around the fees these firms earn and the timing of trades for the benefit of investors.
 Gensler's announcement, the biggest shake-up of U.S. equity market rules in over a decade, will likely lead to formal proposals this fall.
 The public can then weigh in on them ahead of an SEC vote to adopt them.